 The best app in the world will struggle to be successful if people simply don’t know it exists.
 The app market is incredibly competitive: there are around 130,000 apps released each month.
-With each user having approximately 80 apps installed on their phone, only 9 of which they use on a daily basis.
+Each user having approximately 80 apps installed on their phone, only 9 of which they use on a daily basis.
 The only way to break through all this noise is to market your app.

 But how can somebody on a limited budget possibly compete with big businesses?
 Well, money is not the only thing that speaks when it comes to effective app marketing.
-There are many organic growth strategies that don’t need a (large) budget and that’s what this article is all about!
+There are many organic growth strategies that don’t need a (large) budget, and that’s what this article is all about!

 1. Focus on Creating Easily Discoverable App Store Listing